connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 >#### Sharia
 > *Sharia* is Islamic law derived from the Qur'an and Muhammad's teachings.
 They are not laws, but principles.

 In 2008 the government banned religious and ethnic militias.
+Sharia law is beginning to return in Nigeria.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNjIyMjA4N119
+eyJoaXN0b3J5IjpbLTE3NzkxNzI2NjAsLTIyNjIyMjA4N119
 -->